 by Dr. A. A. BIPAR, D.D.S., M.S.

-According to Travel and Simmons (1983): “The trigger points (in the masticatory muscles cause increased tension and shortening of local muscle fibers, but in the absence of motor unit activity.”
 Let’s decode this sentence.
-As a result of chronic tension the resting muscle tone of the masticatory muscles increases but the threshold of the muscle spindle receptors activation drops and combination of these events triggers a condition of hyperirritability of the masticatory muscles (Kotani, et al., 1980).
+As a result of chronic tension, the resting muscle tone of the masticatory muscles increases, while the threshold of the muscle spindle receptors’ activation decreases, and the combination of these events triggers a condition of hyperirritability in the masticatory muscles (Kotani et al., 1980).

 CLINICAL SYMPTOMS